Projects under development and construction

 Greener Grid Parks are facilities comprised of zero carbon technologies which stabilise the grid, allowing more renewable energy to be transmitted through the network.
 Keeping the grid stable means ensuring the amount of electricity flowing through the grid always remains level.

-At Necton, the close proximity to the substation avoids lengthy transmission cables, and ensures an efficient connection to the grid whilst minimising disturbance and cost.
+At Necton, the close proximity to the substation avoids lengthy transmission cables and ensures an efficient connection to the grid whilst minimising environmental disturbance and cost.

 Our updated design includes a significant increase in the depth of the triangular landscape buffer.
-At its narrowest point, the buffer depth has nearly doubled from 7m to 13m deep and at its deepest point it has more than trebled from 12m to 42m deep.
-The buffer will include an appropriate mix of over 500 trees and shrubs that will be up to 3m high when planted and are expected to be up to 11m high by year 15.
+At its narrowest point, the buffer depth has doubled from 7m to 14m deep and at its deepest point it has more than trebled from 12m to 42m deep.
+The buffer will include an appropriate mix of over 500 trees and shrubs that will be up to 3m high when planted and are expected to be up to 7.7m high by year 15.

 We have also progressed the drainage design so that there will be no increase in the runoff rate of surface water compared to the current situation.
 This includes use of an “attenuation basin” located on site, which safely stores excess rain and storm water.

-A Greener Grid Park is usually comprised of few buildings next to an existing electricity substation.
-If you were passing it, and you didn’t know, you’d probably think it was an agricultural barn, a storage unit, or a shipping container.
+A Greener Grid Park is usually comprised of a few buildings next to an existing electricity substation.
+If you were passing it, and you didn’t know, you’d probably think it was an agricultural building, a storage unit, or a shipping container.

 Yes.
-Our first Greener Grid Park is operating in Keith, Moray.
-We are also nearing completion of a second Greener Grid Park in Liverpool.
-The technology used in these projects are synchronous compensators.
-We have also won contracts from National Grid Electricity Systems Operator for two grid forming battery projects at Coylton and Neilston in the South West of Scotland.
+We have two Greener Grid Parks operating in Keith, Moray and at Lister Drive in Liverpool.
+Contracts were awarded under Stability Pathfinder Phase 1 by National Grid Electricity Systems Operator (NGESO), and the technology used in these projects are synchronous compensators.
+We have also won contracts from NGESO under Stability Pathfinder Phases 2 and 3 for synchronous compensators in Swansea Wales and two grid-forming battery projects (GFC-BESS) at Coylton and Neilston - which is under construction- in the South West of Scotland.

 We anticipate the construction phase will last approximately 12-18 months.